|

 73. fiber

-a slender and greatly elongated substance capable of being spun into yarn
+a slender and elongated substance that can be spun into yarn

 74. floater